openssl/tools/HOWTO-make-a-release.md

 send the announcement emails later.
 Keep a note of those commands for future reference.

-Verify that the tarballs are available via FTP:
+For public releases, verify that the tarballs are available via FTP:

-    ftp://ftp.openssl.org/source/

-And that they are ready for the website:
+    ls /srv/ftp/source

+For premium releases, verify that the tarballs are available via SFTP:

-    ls /var/www/openssl/source
+    ls /srv/premium

-*For OpenSSL 3.0 and on*, push your local changes to the main source repo as instructed by `dev/release.sh`.
+*For OpenSSL 3.0 and on*, push your local changes to the appropriate source repo as instructed by `dev/release.sh`.
 You may want to sanity check the pushes by inserting the `-n` (dry-run) option.

-*For OpenSSL before 3.0*, simply push your local changes to the main source repo, and please do remember to push the release tags as well.
+*For OpenSSL before 3.0*, simply push your local changes to the appropriate source repo, and please do remember to push the release tags as well.
 You may want to sanity check the pushes by inserting the `-n` (dry-run) option.
 You must specify the repository / remote and tag to be pushed:

     git push <repository> <tagname>

 ## Updating the release data

-Push the newsflash changes to the release data repo.
-When you do this, the website will get updated and a script to flush the Akamai CDN cache will be run.
+If you committed anything to the release data repo, push the changes now.

+When you do this for a public release, the website will get updated and a script to flush the Akamai CDN cache will be run.
 You can look at things on www-origin.openssl.org; the CDN-hosted www.openssl.org should only be a few minutes delayed.

 # Post-publishing tasks

 ## Check the website

+*NOTE: This is **only** for public releases*

 Verify that the release notes, which are built from the CHANGES.md file in the release, have been updated.
 This is done automatically by OpenSSL